Agriculture is the process of producing food and other products by growing plants and raising animals. It's also called farming.

 - China: $9.2 billion

 The success of modern U.S. farming is a result of industrial agriculture.
-It’s when mass-production techniques are used to create food.
+This is when mass-production techniques are used to create food.
 A big component is monocultural growing of the same crop in the same large field.
 Chemical fertilizers, pesticides, and feed additives must be used to boost production.

 Between 1948 and 2015, industrial agriculture doubled U.S. farm production.
 At the same time, both the amount of land tilled and the number of farmers declined.